 - Chances of Corruption gets higher:

-Well splitting is the best way to avoid Access databases corruption. as split database are less prone to corruption.
-But after your unspliting this risk gets higher.
+Well splitting is the best ways to avoid Access databases corruption. as split database are less prone to corruption.
+But after your unspliting Access database this risk gets higher.

 - User interface is get tricky to modify:

 Because when your database is splitted, testing and implementing like modification in the front end can occur with almost no disruption to users.
 But after unspliting it all these tasks gets messy.